México En La Piel Tour

-México En La Piel Tour was a concert tour performed by Luis Miguel in support of his albums México en la Piel and later his album Navidades during 2006–2007.
-On this tour, Luis Miguel performed his recent pop songs, his newest Mexican songs, and also his back-catalogue.
+México En La Piel Tour was a concert tour performed by Luis Miguel in support of his studio albums México en la Piel and later Navidades during 2006–2007.
+On this tour, Luis Miguel performed his recent pop songs, his newest mariachi songs, and also his back-catalogue.
 Two press conferences were held to present the album México en la Piel – one in the National Art Museum (MUNAL) of Mexico City and another in Madrid (art gallery near the National Art Museum Reina Sofía).
 In late 2006, Luis Miguel presents his album Navidades in New York City.